 Many people do not know where to turn, but there are, however, public and private low-income assistance programs, that can give you aid, during a temporary setback.
 Some are not aware that the Department of Social Service offers once a year assistance for those no receiving aid when they qualify financially.
 That is why we are excited about presenting these resources available to you.
 If you have any questions, please leave a comment.

-Advice on Managing Debt and Bills
+Free Financial Help Managing Debt and Bills

 Knowledge is power.
 That is why we try to provide information on how to get free financial assistance.
 We will highlight local and federal assistance programs, that can get your life back on track.
 We all have times when things get difficult.
 What do you do, when you don’t have a family or your family is also struggling?